 - Occurs too infrequently to be much of a motivational tool.

-- Can come across as insincere, especially if there's minimal appreciation the rest of the year.
+- Can come across as insincere, especially if there's minimal appreciation for the rest of the year.

 So what's the solution?

 Make every day Employee Appreciation Day

 Show genuine appreciation to your employees throughout the year.
 You don't need to throw a party every day; it's about building a culture of appreciation across the entire organization.

 Easier said than done?
 Not really.

 To help get the ball rolling, we built a list of easy ways to recognize employees on a regular basis, along with quotes from organizations with recognition-rich cultures:

 1. Celebrate diverse wins, results, and contributions

 Have you ever noticed the same superstars getting all of the recognition?
 Are rewards are tied to sales or years of service?
 As deserving as your top producers and senior employees may be, your other employees are contributing to the company's success, too.

 While one employee may have landed a big new account, another may have reduced the company's exposure to risk, and yet another may have recently completed an intense training program.
 Look for and celebrate "wins" of all kinds both publicly and privately.

 2. Encourage peer recognition

 Encouraging peer recognition is an effective way to ensure that your employees feel recognized and appreciated for their contributions.
 Instead of an annual, top-down approach, peer recognition programs like Bonusly empower employees to recognize and reward one another on a much more frequent basis.

 Crowdsourcing employee recognition makes celebrating the myriad achievements and contributions of all the members of your team much easier, more organic, more genuine, and much more realistic to accomplish.

 Although peer recognition is one of the most effective methods to ensure employees know they're appreciated, there are many other complementary initiatives you can implement that dovetail nicely with it.

 3. Host Lunch and Learns